legalthings/std-verbose.js/README.md

 All messages with a level below `verbose.minLevel` will not be outputted.
 Defaults to INFO.

+The minimum level may also be set through environment variable `VERBOSITY`.

 ## Stream selection

 By default messages are written to stderr.
 To write to another writable stream set `verbose.stream`.